 Outcome: Public educated (number through events).

 Outcome: Number of brochures distributed.

 Outcome: Better understanding by the public and user groups of ways in which they can enhance, protect and conserve marine resources.

 Outcome: Students certified in boat and water safety.

 Outcome: Special events covered (%).
-Outcome: Increase in community participation in outreach programs in the Grand Bay NERR.
+Outcome: Increase in community participation in outreach programs at the Grand Bay NERR.

 Outcome: Average time to resolution.

 Outcome: Respond to the public and stakeholders.

 STRATEGY: Provide the general public and specific user groups with comprehensive, consistent education and information about the programs of the MDMR.

 Output: Number of outreach events per year.
 Output: Boat and water safety classes held.
 Output: Special marine events covered.
 Output: Number of public outreach events and other outputs.
-Output: Brochures printed.
+Output: Informational publications and materials printed.
 Output: Technical assistance visits (seafood, aquaculture, other).
 Efficiency: Cost per public outreach event.

-Efficiency: Cost per brochure printed (in cents).
+Efficiency: Cost per publication and materials printed (in cents).